 Company leaders can act with transparency by making sure their employees are kept in the loop about matters regarding the company—big or small.
 Management can share decisions with employees and explain why those decisions were made, rather than laying down the law.
 And there are a number of ways management can encourage transparency, which we’ll discuss in upcoming sections.

-The Benefits of Transparency in Business
+What are the Benefits of Transparency in the Workplace?

 Although transparency can be tricky to achieve in the workplace, successful implementation could bring many worthwhile advantages to the company.
 To give you an idea, here are five cascading benefits of workplace transparency.